Jeep Wrangler JK hood flutter0

 This is what I decided to get.
 The best and most popular are made by Daystar.
 These hood wranglers upgrade the soft rubber on the factory latches with a heavy-duty polyurethane material that is much more stiffer and doesn’t stretch almost at all.
 Installation is simple and maintains the factory look.

-Here’s a short install video :
+Here’s a couple of install videos :

 It takes only about 15 minutes to replace the parts, but you will immediately notice how much shorter and stiffer this new part is.
 Honestly it might take you longer to close your new latches than to install them!